Meet 30 Baylor women who have made their marks on the world of education

 Caldwell was an avid proponent of a prekindergarten program that prepared poor children for elementary school — something taken as a matter-of-fact in modern-day early childhood education.
 In the early 1960s, as director of the Children’s Center at Syracuse University, she collaborated on a pilot project that suggested children born to poor families developed normally until they were about 1 year old, but then declined intellectually compared with their peers.
 Her work paved the way for the creation of Head Start, which has provided educational, nutritional, health and other services to more than 30 million children since 1965.

-Dr. Vivienne Malone-Mayes was a widely-respected mathematician who became Baylor’s first African-American professor in 1966.
+Dr. Vivienne Malone-Mayes was a widely-respected mathematician who became Baylor’s first Black professor in 1966.

-In 1961, when Malone-Mayes decided to get her own Ph.D. in mathematics, she applied to Baylor — but was rejected because of her race.
-By the time she had completed her doctoral studies at UT, Baylor had officially integrated, and in a beautiful twist of fate, the university hired her as its first African-American professor.
+In 1961, when Malone-Mayes decided to get her Ph.D. in mathematics, she applied to Baylor — but was rejected because of her race.
+By the time she had completed her doctoral studies at UT, Baylor had officially integrated, and in a beautiful twist of fate, the university hired her as its first Black professor.
 Adored by her students, Malone-Mayes also was a leader in education statewide and nationally, including roles as director-at-large for the Texas section of the Mathematical Association of America, a member of the board of directors for the National Association of Mathematics, and as a member of the executive committee of the Association of Women in Mathematics.
+She was honored with a permanent display in the Sid Richardson Building (home to the math department) in 2019.

 Denton actually started her education at the University of Texas, but transferred to Baylor for her senior year, where she was one of the few female students studying accounting.
-After graduating, she became Waco’s first female certified public accountant.
-She then moved to Oklahoma to work with the Tulsa Oil and Gas Estate before becoming the first female computer programmer at Houston’s Humble Oil Co..
+After graduating, she became Waco’s first female CPA.
+She then moved to Oklahoma to work with the Tulsa Oil and Gas Estate before becoming the first female computer programmer at Houston’s Humble Oil.
 Finally, she returned to Baylor in 1962 as an internal auditor, eventually becoming vice president of financial affairs from 1972-94.

 In 1982, legendary Baylor professor Ann Miller was honored as part of Baylor’s first class of Master Teachers — the highest honor bestowed by the university on faculty members.
-Many other Baylor women have followed suit over the years: Tommye Lou Davis (BA ’66, MS ’68) in 1993, Helen Ligon in 2003, Rachel Moore (MA ’69) in 2004, and Laine Scales and Dr. Gaynor Yancey in 2016.
+Many other Baylor women have followed suit over the years: Tommye Lou Davis (BA ’66, MS ’68) in 1993, Helen Ligon in 2003, Rachel Moore (MA ’69) in 2004, Laine Scales and Dr. Gaynor Yancey in 2016, and Dr. Anne-Marie Schultz in 2020.

 Being named a Master Teacher is no small feat.
 It’s only bestowed upon professors who have made a profound impact in the classroom and on students’ lives and requires proven knowledge and use of effective teaching methods, plus active advocacy for teaching and learning.
 On top of that, it’s only awarded to professors who have been at Baylor for 10 years or more — a proven commitment to teaching excellence.